Arson is a serious crime here in Texas.

 According to a recent Texas Department of Public Safety Crime Report, residential property was involved in just over 45% of structural arsons, with nearly 72% being single occupancy dwellings.

-Clients can be confident in the abilities of lawyers Jacob Blizzard, Matt Zimmerman, Sarah Durham, Morgan Walker, and Marshall Magincalda to vigorously defend them with personal attention when facing arson charges.
+Clients can be confident in the abilities of lawyers Jacob Blizzard, Matt Zimmerman, Sarah Durham, and Morgan Walker to vigorously defend them with personal attention when facing arson charges.

 Call today for a one-on-one consultation with a lawyer to find out how we can put our skills and experience to work for you.